wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/dual-channel-http-to-jms.md

       Specify the JNDI name of the JMS queue and the connection factory parameters in the connection URL as shown in the above example.
     </li>
     <li>
-      If you have already specified the endpoint's connection factory parameters (for the JMS sender configuration) in the axis2.xml file, the connection URL in the proxy service should be as shown below.
-In this example, the endpoint URL of the proxy service refers the relevant connection factory in the axis2.xml file:
+      If you have already specified the endpoint's connection factory parameters (for the JMS sender configuration) in the deployment.toml file, the connection URL in the proxy service should be as shown below.
+In this example, the endpoint URL of the proxy service refers the relevant connection factory in the deployment.toml file:
       <code>
         jms:/SMSStore?transport.jms.ConnectionFactory=QueueConnectionFactory
       </code>